aalekseev/10-steps-security-pycon-ee-2020/slides/09-tools.md

     - This is an attack proxy.
 It sits between browser and application, intercepts requests, analyzes it for vulnerabilities and puts a report with links to OWASP documentation
 1. **Pycharm python security plugin**
     - The plugin looks at your Python code for common security vulnerabilities and suggests fixes.
-This is all-purpose plugin, not only for web-developers
-    - It can automatically check with some extent for SQL injection, XSS and misconfiguration
+    This is an all-purpose plugin, not only for web-developers And it can automatically check with some extent for SQL injection, XSS and misconfiguration
 1. **Pipenv check**
     - If you are using Pipenv to lock project dependencies, it provides a command to check your dependencies graph and check for vulnerabilities in package versions
 1. **Bandit**